-Always keep hatches closed when under way.
+Always keep hatches closed and side terraces in upright position when under way.

 - 3. Keep the drain outlets functional and monitor water levels. - Always keep the drain holes open.
-The only time you may close them is in a situation where water starts getting into boat during loading. - Clear the pump inlets from debris if needed. - If the seacocks are fitted in the front and aft peak bulkheads, keep them closed.
-You may only open them in order to let water drain into the main bilges. - If you notice that there is more water than usual in the bilge, activate the automatic bilge pump.
+The only time you may close them is in a situation where water starts getting into boat during loading.

+- Clear the pump inlets from debris if needed. - If the seacocks are fitted in the front and aft peak bulkheads, keep them closed.
+You may only open them in order to let water drain into the main bilges. - If you notice that there is more water than usual in the bilge, or if you get the high bilge water alarm, check your boat for leaks and damage to the hull.
+Use the manual bilge pump to pump out the excess water.